 Aging Well – What You Think Matters

-While we all have to develop our own definition of successful aging, we also have to surround ourselves with a support system as we strive to achieve it.
+While we all must develop our own definition of successful aging, we also have to surround ourselves with a support system as we strive to achieve it.

-So give some thought to these two questions.
+So, give some thought to these two questions.

 How would you define aging well?

-What is most important to you?
+As you age, what is most important to you?

 Drop a comment below this post and let us know.